Logiqx/gps-wizard/docs/gpx/issues/coros.md

 </extensions>
 ```

-However, GPX 1.0 does not support extensions so this is not sufficient of GPX 1.0 compliance.
+However, GPX 1.0 does not support extensions so this is not sufficient for GPX 1.0 compliance.

 There are really only two options: